the-tatanka/personal-website/docs/threat-modeling/common_threats.md

 ### Repudiation / Non-repudiation

+Repudiation threats take aim at your auditing and tracing, ensuring that bad behavior cannot be proven.

+If this attack takes place, the data stored on log files can be considered invalid or misleading.

 - Insufficient Auditing: Does the log capture enough data to understand what happened in the past?
 Do your logs capture enough data to understand an incident after the fact?
 Is such capture lightweight enough to be left on all the time?
 Do you have enough data to deal with repudiation claims?
 Make sure you log sufficient and appropriate data to handle a repudiation claims.

+  - Impact:

+  - Mitigation:

 - External Entity potentially denies receiving data: An entity claims that it did not receive data from a process on the other side of the trust boundary.
 Consider using logging or auditing to record the source, time, and summary of the received data.

+  - Impact:

+  - Mitigation:

+- Weak access control to the database: When there is weak access control to the database, the stored data are no longer deniable.
+This can occur when there is a threat of information disclosure at the data store.

+  - Impact:

+  - Mitigation:

 ### Information Disclosure / Confidentiality